 Sitting with Andy and Blair, we tell them all the elaborate plans that are coming together.
 Andy teases Jack that I am bringing back my old boyfriend to make him jealous.
 We fake slap each other, then kiss and make up.
 The flashbulbs go crazy.
 Joan’s publicist is doing her job and is not just a hack.
 Jack tells Andy about Bronfman’s days after Collegiate, about trying to be a songwriter.

-“Well, Elton knows how to handle a hustler,” Andy observes, looking at Twit flit around the super star.
+“Well, Elton knows how to handle a hustler,” Andy observes, watching Twit flit around the super star.

 “You think all the kids you shoot are just hustlers?”

 “You can’t save everybody, Tim.
 Once a kid crosses that line where they believe their own hustles, they’re lost.”

 “I remember Jace as so innocent.
 He was deceiving everyone, trying to keep it together and hiding what was really happening to his younger brother and him.
 All it took was someone to trust and believe in him.
 He never needed to lie or steal again.”